The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 DNSH includes three types of criteria:

-• Process-based: verification is more difficult, due to lack of provided information
+3. Process-based: Verification is more difficult, due to the lack of provided information

 Example: